-One team member cannot have more than one role as indicated above.
+\ One team member can have more than one of the roles indicated but more than two roles..

-Score will be combined for all experts - All experts must meet minimum criteria stipulated above to receive a score of 3.
+\\ Score will be combined for all experts - All experts must meet minimum criteria stipulated above to receive a score of 3.

 1.2.
 Confirmation of experience, qualification and availability